DAAM

 Docker

 Pull and run the agent container image.
-Pass your agent token (obtained from the console when registering a database) and point the agent at your upstream PostgreSQL instance:
+The agent can be configured entirely from DAAM_* environment variables — no config file required.
+Pass your agent token (obtained from the console when registering a database), the upstream connection string the agent uses to manage ephemeral roles, and the address it listens on:

 docker run -d \